robertorosero/pyhtonmig/Doc/library/logging.rst

 does not do any formatting or output.
 It is essentially a "no-op" handler for use by library developers.

 .. class:: NullHandler()

    Returns a new instance of the :class:`NullHandler` class.

    .. method:: emit(record)

       This method does nothing.

+   .. method:: handle(record)

+      This method does nothing.

+   .. method:: createLock()

+      This method returns ``None`` for the lock, since there is no underlying I/O to which access needs to be serialized.

 See :ref:`library-config` for more information on how to use :class:`NullHandler`.